pla1/MythTVWeb/README.md

 ### How to use on client

-1. Open a modern browser to http://**YourMythTVBackendIPAddress**:6544/MythTVWeb/
+Open a modern browser to http://**YourMythTVBackendIPAddress**:6544/MythTVWeb/

+### Consuming media on an Android device

+* Watch raw recordings or transcoded streams on your favorite media player like [MX Player](https://play.google.com/store/apps/details?id=com.mxtech.videoplayer.ad&hl=en)
+* Watch transcoded streams on [Chrome for Android](https://play.google.com/store/apps/details?id=com.android.chrome&hl=en)
+* Throw raw recordings or transcoded streams to an [XBMC](http://xbmc.org/) frontend using [Yatse](https://play.google.com/store/apps/details?id=org.leetzone.android.yatsewidgetfree&hl=en)

+### Consuming media on a Linux machine

+* Download recordings
+* Watch raw recordings in mplayer, VLC, etc...
+* Watch transcoded streams in VLC

 ### Disclaimer

-I created this to scratch an itch.
+I created this to itch a scratch.
 It is not an official project of MythTV.